cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 ## Step 1: Choose a Tool to Implement

-You can take a tool implementation easily from:
+You can take a tool code implementation easily from:

 - LangChain
     - Tools: [Tools | 🦜️🔗 LangChain](https://python.langchain.com/docs/integrations/tools/)